dappnode/DAppNodeDocs/docs/user/faq/validator-faq.md

   <summary>Is there a way to monitor validator uptime?</summary>
   <div>
     <div>
-    On some dashboards in the DAppNode Monitoring System (DMS) you can find metrics related to the uptime of your validator.
+    On some dashboards in the Dappnode Monitoring System (DMS) you can find metrics related to the uptime of your validator.
     <br /><br />
     But you can also find out how your validator is doing on the Beaconchain website of their respective network.
 Just enter your validator index ID in the search field.
     <br /><br />